Looking for a reason to not take a team far in the March Madness tournament?

 Trust me, f you look hard enough, there are plenty of reasons to shy away from even the biggest powers in college basketball… from injuries, to offensive woes, defensive woes, free throw shooting and even single points of failure.

-Take the following examples, which could assist you in adding the finishing touches to the masterpiece that is your 2010 bracket.
+Take the following examples, which could assist you in adding the finishing touches to the masterpiece that is your 2010 NCAA Tournament bracket.

-Reasons To Avoid Some of the Higher Seeds in the Tournament (2010 Edition) **
+March Madness: Reasons To Avoid Some of the Higher Seeds in the 2010 NCAA Tournament

 Free Throw Shooting

 Think about it, March Madness is chock full of close games.
 When down to the wire, it’s often the players with ice in their veins that win the tight games from the charity stripe.
 Last year, high seeds Louisville (ranked 298th) and Syracuse (303rd) were near the cellar in free throw shooting – and what do you know, neither brought home a national championship.
 What about this year?

 (5) Texas A&M – 66.1% – Rank 263rd